Specifyapp/parsers/parsers/to-css-custom-properties/README.md

-# TO CSS CUSTOM PROPERTIES
+# To CSS Custom Properties

 ## Description

 Transform design tokens in CSS Custom Properties.

+Learn more about how to configure Specify in the API documentation: [https://specifyapp.com/developers/cli](https://specifyapp.com/developers/cli)

 ## Interface